-Collections And Charge-Off Accounts Guidelines On VA And FHA Loans
+Collections And Charge-Off Accounts Guidelines On Home Mortgages

-Both VA and FHA Loans have similar collections and charge-off accounts guidelines.
+- FHA and VA both have similar collections and charge-off accounts guidelines

-- Per VA and FHA Collections And Charge-Off Accounts Guidelines, borrowers do not have to pay outstanding collections and charged-off accounts to qualify no matter how much the balance due is
+Per HUD, VA, Fannie Mae, and Freddie Mac Collections And Charge-Off Accounts Guidelines, borrowers do not have to pay outstanding collections and charged-off accounts to qualify for a mortgage:

 - Then why is it that many lenders turn away borrowers with outstanding collections and/or charged-off accounts?

 - This is because lenders have mortgage overlays

 - Lender overlays are additional lending guidelines on top of minimum agency guidelines

 - Per HUD, VA, Fannie Mae, and Freddie Mac Collections And Charge-Off Accounts Guidelines, they do not require borrowers to pay off outstanding collections/charged-off accounts

 - Lenders that require them paid off are lenders that have overlays on government and conventional loans